carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/GettingStarted/getting-started.md

 1. Open **HDRP Wizard** (Window -> Rendering -> HDRP Wizard)
 2. Click **Convert All Built-In Materials to HDRP**

-## Upgrade Guide

-To upgrade **Utility Intelligence** you just need to do the following:
-1. Backup your project
-2. Remove the following folders:
-	- CarlosLab/Common
-	- CarlosLab/UtilityIntelligence
-3. Re-import **Utility Intelligence** package

 ## Other Learning Resources